A Wellness App for Students, By Students

 I refined the design into high-fidelity screens, following the typography and color guidelines I established to ensure an accessible, clean, and consistent interface.
 These final designs incorporated user feedback from initial low-fidelity testing, improving clarity and overall usability.

 90% Of users struggled to locate the goal-tracking page, expecting it in the home dashboard or a more prominent menu option.
-This slowed their workflow and caused frustration.
+This slowed their task flow and caused frustration.

 In the next iteration my planned improvements involve: